Timescales of quantum and classical chaotic spin models evolving toward equilibrium: Quantum and Classical model

-The quantum dynamics starts with a quench from $H_0$ to $H$, so that the initial state $|\Psi(0) \rangle $ is a many-body basis vector $\ket{k_0}$.
-The components of the evolving wavefunction written in this basis are
+{\it Quantum initial state}: The quantum dynamics starts after a quench from $H_0$ to $H$, so that the initial state $|\Psi(0) \rangle $ is a many-body basis vector $\ket{k_0}$ eigenstate of $H_0$.
+The components of the evolving wave function at time $t$, written in the many-body noninteracting basis, are